Towards a robust out-of-the-box neural network model for genomic data: Methods

-\textit{Data encoding.} We experiment with two different ways of encoding the sequences.
+For the DeepRAM models, we experiment with two different ways of encoding the sequences.
 One way is, as described before, to use one-hot encoding with word size 3 and region size 2.
-The other way is to convert sequences into overlapping kmers, and embed kmers into dense vectors using embedding layers.
-Note that this embedding is different from the one used in Section \ref{nlp} because of the unit used for encoding.
-Here, we use the kmer as the unit for encoding while in LSTM-AE, we use the nucleotide as the unit.
+The other way is to convert sequences into overlapping k-mers, and embed k-mers into dense vectors using embedding layers.
+Note that this embedding is different from the one used in the NLP models (described in next section) because of the unit used for encoding.
+Here, we use the k-mer as the unit for encoding while in NLP models described next, we use the nucleotide as the unit.